 When it comes to making this simple pineapple teriyaki chicken recipe, the only non-negotiable here is the fresh pineapple.
 Canned pineapple is unlikely to contain the bromelain enzyme due to the pasteurization method used in canning.

-For this recipe, we bought a fresh whole pineapple so we could grill and eat the rest.
+For this recipe, I bought a fresh whole pineapple so I could grill and eat the rest.
 In reality, you only need a small amount of fresh pineapple, so you could easily buy the pre-cut ones at the store.
 Again, avoid canned pineapple.

 - 2 chicken breasts

 - 1 tablespoon soy sauce

 - 1 teaspoon sesame oil

 - Fill up your sous vide container with water

 - Get a Ziploc bag and check for leaks by filling it with water and see if any water comes out

 - Empty the ziploc bag of all water

 - Leaving the open part of the bag dry, submerge the rest of the bag into a container full of water to get air out.
 Then, seal the bag.